Should You Get a Police Report After an Accident in New York?

 How Do I Get a Police Report for My Car Accident in New York?

 Getting a police report is a relatively simple process today.
 You do not even have to set foot in a police department to get the report most of the time.
 Requests for reports can be submitted online, and reports are often mailed out.
 However, if you want to use the police report from your accident, it is a good idea to submit the request sooner rather than later.
 There is no guarantee your request will be processed very quickly, and you will want to get the report before proceedings on your case start.

 It is important to find out which police department specifically filed a report on your accident.
 In a large city like New York, numerous precincts are in charge of different areas.
 You need to get the report from the precinct in charge of your case.
 You can do this in person at the police precinct, or online through the NYPD’s online portal.
 However, only people in New York, Connecticut, or Massachusetts can use the online portal.
 Visitors from other states will have to find another way.

 On the other hand, if you were outside the city, a different local police department or the New York State Police might have handled your case.
 A record search through New York’s DMV website might also turn up a police report for your accident.
 When requesting a copy of the report, there may be a small fee, usually around $20.
 Call our Brooklyn car accident lawyers for help getting your report.

 Call Our New York Car Accident Attorneys

 If you were in a car accident in New York, a police report was probably filed regarding the incident.
 Our Long Island car accident attorneys can help you use the report to further your case.
-Call The Carrion Law Firm at (718) 841-0083 to arrange a free, confidential legal consultation.
+Call the New Brunswick car accident lawyers at The Carrion Law Firm at (718) 841-0083 to arrange a free, confidential legal consultation.